Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/FrontTCN.png

 The TACAN Control Panel is used to enter the desired TACAN channel, mode, and audible volume for the monitoring of said channel by the aircrew.
-The panel is duplicated in both cockpits, and the panel in command of the TACAN receiver is selected with the NAV CMD button the Communication Control Panel.
+The panel is duplicated in both cockpits, and the panel in command of the TACAN receiver is selected with the NAV CMD button of the Communication Control Panel.

-On the control panel is found two Navigation Channel Control knobs, with the left controlling the first two digits of the channel value (hundreds and tens), and the right controls the single unit (ones) values.
+On the control panel there are two Navigation Channel Control knobs, with the left controlling the first two digits of the channel value (hundreds and tens), and the right controls the single unit (ones) values.
 The right knob also includes an outer ring which sets the X or Y value for the desired TACAN channel.

 Between these two knobs is the TEST button, which performs the ground testing cycle after warmup, and can also be used to perform an in-flight confidence test of the system's performance.